 If you're buying a resale property (i.e. from someone who already owns it), you'll inherit the remaining years left on the lease.
 When the lease runs down to around 80 years or less, there may be difficulties obtaining a mortgage on the property.
 With our agreement, you could extend the number of years left on the lease.
-You'd be responsible for all legal fees associated with extending the lease and the cost of the lease premium.
+You'd be responsible for all legal fees associated with extending the lease.